 We will take all necessary actions to keep the VU community safe.
 If you have any COVID-19 symptoms, no matter how mild, please get tested and isolate immediately.
 Please also check the list of exposure sites and act accordingly.

 We know that the COVID-19 pandemic presents significant challenges and concerns for all of us.
 We encourage you to reach out and connect with your friends, family and peers at this time.
 Victoria University also offers support services that can help you should you wish to speak with a counsellor or seek other assistance.

 If you are eligible, please get vaccinated.
 VU will allow flexibility and support for this to occur.
-Our Vice-Chancellor, Adam Shoemaker, along with other members of the Executive have had the first doses of the vaccine.
+Our Vice-Chancellor, Adam Shoemaker, along with other members of the Executive and many more in our community have had one or both doses of the vaccine.

 We will continue to update you with information on our response to COVID-19.
 Please make sure you regularly check your student and staff email accounts and VU social media.

 Please contact the COVIDSafe team at [email protected] if you have any concerns about keeping COVIDSafe.